goss-org/goss/docs/manual.md

 * [add](#add-a---add-system-resource-to-test-suite): add a single test for a resource
 * [autoadd](#autoadd-aa---auto-add-all-matching-resources-to-test-suite): automatically add multiple tests for a resource
 * [render](#render-r---render-gossfile-after-importing-all-referenced-gossfiles): renders and outputs the gossfile, importing all included gossfiles
-* [serve](#serve-s---serve-a-health-endpoint): serves the gossfile validation as an HTTP endpoint on a specified address and port, so you can use your gossfile as a health repor for the host
+* [serve](#serve-s---serve-a-health-endpoint): serves the gossfile validation as an HTTP endpoint on a specified address and port, so you can use your gossfile as a health report for the host
 * [validate](#validate-v---validate-the-system): runs the goss test suite on your server